LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/demultiplexing.rst

 	> -o 1_demux/{name1}-{name2}_R1.fastq -p 1_demux/{name1}-{name2}_R2.fastq \
 	> 0_rawsequences/Lib1_R1.fastq 0_rawsequences/Lib1_R2.fastq

+.. topic:: Questions

-* How many files do you expect to get out of this?
+	Before you check, think: how many files do you expect to get out of this command?

 List the files in the demux directory, and run the grep command from the previous section to see the read numbers per file [#f3]_ .
 More than you expected?

 This is because the command has looked for all adapter combinations.
-This is nice security against errors.
+When we have 3 different forward indices and 3 different reverse indices, there are 9 different combinations possible.
+Add on top of this that there are 6 possibilites where only a forward *or* a reverse index is used, plus the possibility where *no* indices are used.
+Some researchers use this to efficiently apply few indices to identify many many different samples.
+However, this makes it much harder to spot errors.
+We don't have any valid sequences that use different forward and reverse indices, yet the demultiplexer has found many: these are errors in the sequencing.
 The sequencer has mistakenly associated some reads as the same fragment when they aren’t - they actually come from two different samples, hence some files with two different sample names.
 And in some cases, no index can be found on one or both of a paired read, probably due to a sequencing error.
 These are marked as unknown.
 Happily, all of these errors are in a distinct minority, and the majority of reads have been allocated to files for our samples.
+If we had used all 9 combinations, we wouldn't have been able to spot many of these errors!

 If you add everything up, you’ll notice we’re missing some reads from our original files: these had no mate pair and were completely discarded.

+.. topic:: Do this

-* Construct three more cutadapt commands to demultiplex the other three libraries, placing the outputs into the same demux directory.
+	Construct three more cutadapt commands to demultiplex the other three libraries, placing the outputs into the same demux directory.

 You should now have lots of files in that demux directory.
 It’s good practice to keep track of how demultiplexing performed: you could put the output of a grep command into a file to keep a record [#f4]_.

 Let’s get rid of the files we don’t need.
 You’ve doubled the amount of storage you’re using - here the files aren’t very large but if you were doing this with a standard dataset, directories would fill up quickly.
 Navigate to the demux folder, very carefully copy the following command and run it.
 It works through the files, extracting the first and second sample name, then deletes the file if they don’t match.
-You do not need to type any ​#comments​, or add the extra spaces - this is just to make it clearer.
+You do not need to type any ​``#comments​``, or add the extra spaces - this is just to make it clearer.

 .. code-block:: bash

-	$ for f in *; do \                          # loop through files
+	$ for f in * \			# loop through files
+	> do \
+	>	s1=${f%-*} \
-	> s1=${f%-*} ; s2=${f%_*} ; s2=${s2#*-}; \  # extract sample names
+	>	s2=${f%_*} \		# extract sample names
+	>	s2=${s2#*-} \
-	> if [ $s1 != $s2 ]; \ 			    # check if different
+	>	if [ $s1 != $s2 ] \	# check if different
+	>	then
-	> then rm $f; \ 			    # delete if different
+	>		rm $f; \	# delete if different
+	>	else
-	> else mv $f ${f#*-}; \			    # keep if same
+	>		mv $f ${f#*-} \	# keep if same
-	> fi; \ 				    # end if clause
+	>	fi \ 			# end if clause
 	> done 				# end loop

 An explanation for this code is below.
 This isn’t a crucial bioinformatics step, it’s just to tidy things up.
 You don’t need to understand everything about this command, although the loop syntax is going to crop up frequently.